r3coder/simple-slack-bot/README.md

 If there's no channel name with `#server-bot`, you should call `slackBot.SetChannel('#channel-name')` to set channel.
 Otherwise, will not work.

+If you are running things on docker, ip address and pid will not shown normally. usd `slackBot.SetProcessInfo('name')` to set manually.
 # API
 Please see the `demo.py`.
 Result of the `demo.py` is shown below.
 ![image](./assets/execution.png)